kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 ### Using SSH Key

-You can use private SSH key to access your repository, using either plain-text `sshKey` property, or `sshKeyFrom` that has the same interface as `valueFrom` in [**native EnvVar**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#envvarsource-v1-core).
+You can use a private SSH key to access your repository, using either plain-text `sshKey` property, or `sshKeyFrom` that has the same interface as `valueFrom` in [**native EnvVar**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#envvarsource-v1-core).

 ```yaml